Protein Muffins

 • vanilla extract – a flavor enhancer.

 • vanilla protein powder – I used the Sun Warrior Vanilla Warrior Blend for this recipe, which worked great!
-It’s vegan, soy-free, sugar-free and doesn’t taste chalky at all!
-Another fave of mine is the Nuzest protein powder.
-It’s plant-based, has a short ingredient list and great nutrition facts!
+Another fave plant-based protein powder of mine is the Nuzest protein powder.
 Use my code eatingbirdfood for 15% off your order.

 • baking powder – helps the muffins rise.